mike632t/x11-calc/README.md

 ### Known Issues

+On  models with continuous memory the state of all the registers  is  saved when the simulation is powered off.

-The simulators require a 24&#8209;bit colour display.
+On  UNIX/Linux a 24&#8209;bit colour display is required, while on VMS  the simulator requires a black and white display.

 On a Raspberry Pi the display is not updated properly if either FKMS or KMS graphics overlays are enabled.
 The following entries in '/boot/config.txt'